House panel approves bill to upgrade Russia trade ties

 "If the president really thinks this is an important issue that we have to deal with, then maybe he ought to be out there making the case for it.
 I haven't seen that as yet," Boehner told reporters.

-"The President is committed to working with Congress to seek passage of this bill that will enable him to extend Permanent Normal Trade Relations to Russia and allow American businesses, ranchers, farmers, and workers to receive the full benefit of Russia's WTO commitments," White House spokeswoman Caitlin Hayden said.

-"We urge Congress to take action on this important legislation as soon as possible," she said.

-Unions contend the deal Russia made to join the WTO is too weak in a number of areas, and the bill would not ensure Moscow lives up to the WTO pact.
+Unions contend the deal Russia made to join the WTO is too weak in a number of areas, and the bill working its way through Congress would not ensure Moscow lives up to the WTO pact.

 Ways and Means Committee Chairman Dave Camp, a Republican, said the House could take up the measure next week, but only if the Democratic-controlled Senate agrees not to tinker with it extensively.